gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ## Run the tests

-As `CircleCI` is running on `Linux` and `macOS` it doesm't support testing against `net461`.
-Luckily the framework can be enforced using an argument: `-framework netcoreapp2.0`.
+As `CircleCI` is running on `Linux` and `macOS` it doesn't support testing against `net461`.
+Luckily the framework can be enforced using an argument: `--framework net6.0`.

 ## Publish the test results